starvagrant/toh/toh.markdown/something_viscous_in_st_louis.md

 Characters: Dr. Creed, Dr. Walter Creed
 Tags: Enigmas,Imagination vs. Insight,Sex,Jealousy
 Status: Annotated::Staging
 Synopsis: Jonathon, now under full sway of wanting to solve the riddle of HADES, is off to St. Louis on rather flimsy evidence.
-Anxious to clear up an old family rumor, he asked his uncle Walter about the sexual indescretion that his father was so affronted by.
+Anxious to clear up an old family rumor, he asked his uncle Walter about the sexual indiscretion that his father was so affronted by.
 That down, Creed tries to solve the problem by thinking too hard, and Walter takes both the role of skeptic (regarding HADES) and the one to tell Creed to just calm down.
 -->

-"Well, Jonny my boy, you definitely know how to rouse a profesor's attention," Walter said as he entered the car.
+"Well, Jonny my boy, you definitely know how to rouse a professor's attention," Walter said as he entered the car.
 "I just got out of my Thursday class, but I need to be back by Monday.
 Is there anything else in the world that needs illuminating?"

 "There is an unsolved riddle from the past I've never gotten to ask you about."